SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Test Cases
 ^^^^^^^^^^

 The ``Test Cases`` section of the ``.robot`` file is where test cases are stored.
-To write a test case, its name is the first line of the code block, and placed in the left margin.
+To write a test case, its name is the first line of the code block placed in the far left margin.
 All indented text under the test case name is the body of the test case.
-You can have multiple test cases under the ``Test Case`` section, but each test case must start in the left margin.
+You can have multiple test cases under the ``Test Case`` section, but each test case must start in the far left margin.

-The keywords in the test cases are separated by two or more spaces from arguments.
-In the ``create_contact.robot`` test case, thanks to the ``Resource`` called in the ``Settings`` sections, keywords already stored within CumulusCI's Salesforce library are used.
+Keywords in the test cases are separated by two or more spaces from arguments.
+In the ``create_contact.robot`` test case, thanks to the ``Resource`` called in the ``Settings`` sections, these keywords already stored within CumulusCI's Salesforce library are used.

-* ``Salesforce Insert`` creates a new Contact object to insert inside Contacts, and is given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
+* ``Salesforce Insert`` creates a new ``Contact`` object to insert inside Contacts, and is given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
-* ``Salesforce Get`` retrieves an object based on its ID, in this instance the Contact object.
+* ``Salesforce Get`` retrieves an object based on its ID, in this instance the ``Contact`` object.
-* ``Should Be Equal`` compares objects, in this instance the ``FirstName`` and ``LastName`` fields of the Contact object.
+* ``Should Be Equal`` compares objects, in this instance the ``FirstName`` and ``LastName`` fields of the ``Contact`` object.

 Suite Setup/Teardown
 --------------------

-Most real-world tests require setup before the test begins (such as open a browser, or create test data), and cleanup after the test finishes (such as close the browser, or delete test data).
-Robot has support for both suite-level setup and teardown (such as open the browser before the first test, *and* close the browser after the last test) and test-level setup and teardown (such as open and close the browser at the start *and* the end of the test).
+Most real-world tests require setup before the test begins (such as opening a browser, or creating test data), and cleanup after the test finishes (such as closing the browser, or deleting test data).
+Robot has support for both suite-level setup and teardown (such as opening the browser before the first test, *and* closing the browser after the last test) and test-level setup and teardown (such as opening and closing the browser at the start *and* the end of the test).

 If you run the ``create_contact.robot`` test case several times, you add a new contact to your scratch org each time it runs.
 If you have a test that depends on a specific number of contacts, the test can fail the second time you run it.
 To prevent this, create a teardown that deletes any contacts created when the test is run.

-Let's modify the ``create_contact.robot`` test case with a ``Suite Teardown`` that deletes the contacts created by any tests in the suite.
+For example, let's modify the ``create_contact.robot`` test case with a ``Suite Teardown`` that deletes the contacts created by any tests in the suite.

 .. code-block:: robotframework